blister-pack/odinproject_javascript_course/README.md

 - Website seems almost done.
 Need to resize some of the elements and take care that they flex adequately.
 Hopefully this will be done today and I will be able to deploy.
 Let's see.
 - Apparently using the height property in the container that is supposed to wrap messes up the wrap somehow and I cannot define the containers height that way.
 The images would get cut.
 So instead I have to define the height of the image containers.
 And it only took me about 1.5 hours to figure it out.
 Great :)
 - Also solved the problem with the spacing between the thumbnails.
 Apparently the flex property was making the cards expand and keeping me from resizing as I wished to.
 Took me a while to figure it out.
+- Don't really understand the difference between min-height and height in the body defined through CSS